James-S-Santangelo/glue_pc/README.md

 - [genomic-analyses](./genomic-analyses): Contains the pipeline used to generate the genomic results derived from low-coverage (~1X) whole-genome resequencing of 520 white clover plants.
 Uses Conda + Snakemake for reproducibility and pipeline management.
 - [phenotypic-analyses](./phenotypic-analyses): Contains the code used to generate results from the environmental and phenotypic data (i.e., HCN frequencies).
 Uses Rproject + `renv` for project and dependency management.
-- [sequencing-prep](./sequencing-prep): Contains code used to select plants for whole-genome resequencing.
-This repository is provided for completeness but probably doesn't need to be run by anybody else.
-Uses Rproject + `renv` for project and dependency management.

 Some scripts use files from other repositories, so repos are best executed in the following order:

     1. phenotypic-analyses
     2. sequencing-prep
     3. genomic-analyses